 - Time in Business: 2+ Years

 Home healthcare businesses will typically find it easier to qualify for an SBA loan than many other industries because of the consistency and growth opportunity of your business.
-You can learn more about the SBA loan process by reading our article on how to apply for an SBA loan.

 What’s Missing With an SBA Loan